samuk/DIY-HEPA/README.md

 # DIY-HEPA
-Fan to HEPA filter connector parts
+Fan to HEPA filter connector parts.
+File can also be found in a [website](https://t.co/HbiBO5FhPI) if you don't want to download OpenSCAD

 # 60mm filter 33mm BLDC fan